-The scientific method has been used extensively since the 17th century as a process by which scientists do science in the real world.
+The scientific method has been used extensively since the 17th century as a process by which scientists "do science" in the real world.
 It has been used to discover many incredible things about the world around us.
-It is a constant process: one discovery can lead to many more questions which, when investigated, can lead to more answers.
+The scientific method is a constant process: one discovery can lead to many more questions which, when investigated, can lead to more answers.
+Depending on the level of your students, your district's curriculum, and other factors, the steps outlined below may not match what you teach.
+However, the process should still match conceptually.
 Below is a summary of the key steps of the scientific method and suggested activities to get your students engaged in thinking about science in the real world.

 We all do this all the time, from the second we wake up to the second we go to sleep.
 Children from a very young age take on the role as scientists, making careful observations of the world around them.
 Storyboard That can be used to describe these observations in the form of short comics.
 You may think observations are just things we see with our eyes, but they include a whole range of different things.
 Observations can include things we feel, smell, taste, touch, or hear.
 They can also come from information gathered using scientific equipment, such as microscopes, thermometers, and seismometers.

 Questions can be based on anything, although some questions are easier to answer than others.
 One of the most important parts of scientific inquiry is thinking about the "hows" and the "whys".
 Coming up with questions can be a great activity to complete with your students.
 Have students come up with a mind map storyboard of any questions they have about the world, or narrow down questions to a specific topic.

 Research could be as simple as an internet or library search, and is a great time to talk to your students about reliable and unreliable sources.
 Scientists use journals to find out if other scientists have done similar work and what suggestions these scientists have made for further study and experimentation.
 Another idea is to read some research you have found to students, highlighting and explaining any challenging key vocabulary.